Initial Implementation of NetSuite

 Users, Roles, and Permissions Setup

-Employees, vendors, partners, and customers are users who may require access to your NetSuite account.
-Create custom roles for your organization, and add any permissions and restrictions required to the appropriate roles.
+Employees, vendors, partners, and customers might need access to your NetSuite account.
+Create custom roles for your organization and add the right permissions and restrictions.

 Task